 How do you move around?

-At home I use a Quickie S646-SE wheelchair with a Rojo cushion.
+At home I use a Quickie S646-SE wheelchair with a Roho cushion.
 The Pulmonetic LTV-950 mechanical ventilator is strapped onto the chair’s back.
 Tubes snake around the side of the chair from the vent to attach to my trach tube in the hole in my neck.
 Unless I am plugged into a charged battery specially enabled to work with the vent, I cannot be more than a few feet from an electrical outlet; meaning most of the time I’m on a short tether and cannot move far.
 Vents run on electricity, so if the electrical power goes out, that's a serious problem unless you have charged batteries and/or a generator you can use.

 I cannot adjust my own body in the chair, either.
 I try to relieve pressure points by moving various part of the chair around: lifting my legs, leaning back, etc. However, unless manually lifted by another human being, I simply do not move out of one position.
 Being position-constrained starts to get uncomfortable after awhile (much more rapidly if I am in the manual wheelchair or sitting in a vehicle).
 Other people have to help me shift my weight to help prevent skin breakdown.